bloominstituteoftechnology/web-sprint-challenge-applied-javascript/README.md

 - [ ] Following the instructions in the Carousel/index.js file, create the Carousel component.
 - [ ] Render an error message on the page for the user, if the network request to fetch articles fails.
-- [ ] Use the tabs at the top of the page to filter out articles by topic.
+- [ ] Use the tabs at the top of the page to filter articles by topic.

 ## Submission format